The Giant Art Thread

 Though this gives me an idea for a fun thread.
 Kinda like the Guess the Card Game Thread how about we have a “Guess the Artist Thread”?
 Might be fun for us here.

-The problem is that we will never be able to prove it, since it requires knowing the true intention of the creator/s.
+The problem is that we won’t be able to effectively prove it, since it would require knowing the true intention of its creator/s.

-Also, Depending on the definition of ‘soul’ one could argue that, until a human makes the ultimate pick of an AI image/craft/whatever, there is a soul: the choice is indeed the sum of their past experiences, future goals, their emotion in that day (and remember even opting for a random selection is a choice)
+Also, depending on the definition of ‘soul’ we could argue that, since it’s a human the one who ultimately makes their choice while picking the right AI image/craft/whatever, indeed there is a soul: the choice is in fact the sum of their past experiences, future goals and their emotion on that day (and remember even opting for a RNG selection, is a choice).

-You can obviously understand how much subjectivity there is in that “soul and intention”, and how relative to the context it is.
+You can obviously understand how much subjectivity there is in that “soul and intention”, and how relative to the context they are.

 Example 1

-A crap ebook is spammed on Amazon self publishing, and you immediately think someone has upload it to make quick 5 $, after seeing one of that courses named “get rich in 1 week”.
+A crap ebook is spammed on Amazon self publishing, and you immediately think that someone must have upload it to make a quick buck, presumably after seeing one of that courses named “get rich in 1 week”.
 Is that art?

-I would say no, but the artist keep arguing how much soul and effort he put, how intriguing his novel is.
+I would say no, but the artist keep arguing how much soul and effort he put in his book, how intriguing the novel is.
 Who can judge?
-Clearly nobody is in the artist brain, our accusations could be only towards his quality.
+Clearly nobody is in the artist brain, so our accusations can only be towards its (likely abysmal) quality.

 Example 2

-In your little town appears a new graffiti: a beautiful and colorful piece of modern abstract art.
-People immediately think that’s the work of a secret street artist like Banksy, they place a tag and name the art.
+In your little town a new graffiti appears: a beautiful and colorful piece of modern abstract art.
+People immediately think that’s the work of a secret street artist like Banksy: so, they place a tag and name the artwork.

-After 50 years this is part of the city, is preserved and they’re proud, books are written about it.
+50 years have passed and this is now part of the city, is preserved and they’re proud, books have been even written about such masterpiece.

-Nobody know however that the art was generated by accident for a mix of rain that day, and a paint loaded truck crushing there.
+Nobody knows however that the art was generated by accident, for a mix of rain pouring that day, and a paint-loaded truck crushing on the exact spot.

 So, it isn’t art right?
-But the citizens love that and they all think is art.
+But the citizens love that and they all think it is, indeed, art.

 Example 3